-PERFORMAN MEASURE ICE OUTCOME 2023/24 TARGET 2023/24 RESULT 2022/23 RESULT NARRATIVE Council's intended level of service is to: Provide a safe and compliant supply of drinking water Safety of drinking water The extent to which the Council's drinking water supply complies with: Council is required part 4 of the drinking water standards (bacteria compliance criteria) Rules in the distribution system DWQAR (bacterial compliance) No Incidents of non-compliance with bacteria compliance criteria (6/6) Compliant (5/6) DWSNZ (2018) Jul-Dec 2022 Compliant (6/6) DWQAR Jan-Jun 2023 Non-compliant (4/6) The Bulls WTP did not comply with this rule due to the chlorination performance at the WTP not meeting requirements for two days in the year. required to report against the Drinking Water Standards for New Zealand (2018).
-From January 2023 Council is required to comply with the DWQAR (2022) Drinking Water Quality Assurance Rules. part 5 of the drinking water standards (protozoa compliance criteria) Rules in the treatment system DWQAR (protozoal compliance) No Incidents of non-compliance with protozoa compliance criteria (6/6) Compliant (2/6) DWSNZ (2018) Jul-Dec 2022 Non-compliant (4/6) DWQAR Jan-Jun 2023 Non-compliant (2/6) The target was not met at four water treatment plants.
-At the Bulls, Taihape and Marton plants the continuous monitoring of UVT was not demonstrated.
-At the Hunterville plant the continuous monitoring of UVT was not demonstrated and on three days across the period turbidity performance requirements at the WTP were not achieved.
-Council's inter nded level of se rvice is to: Pro vide reliable and et ficient urban water supplies Maintenance reticulation n The percenta water loss fro networked un reticulation s etwork ge of real om Council's rban Less than 40% 56% 42% There was a leakage issue at Mangaweka.
+PERFORMANCE MEASURE ОUТСОМЕ 2023/24 TARGET 2023/24 RESULT 2022/23 RESULT NARRATIVE Councils intended level of ser vice is to: Pro vide a safe and com npliant supply of dr inking water Safety of drinking the drinking water water The extent to which the Council's drinking water water standards (bacteria compliance criteria) water •Rules in the supply distribution complies system with: DWQAR Council is (bacterial required compliance) No Incidents of non-compliance with bacteria compliance criteria (6/6) Compliant (5/6) DWSNZ (2018) Jul-Dec 2022 Compliant (6/6) DWQAR Jan-Jun 2023 Non-compliant (4/6) to report against the Drinking Water Standards for New Zealand (2018).
+From January 2023 Council is required to comply with the DWQAR (2022) Drinking Water Quality Assurance Rules in the treatment system DWQAR (protozoal compliance) compliance) No Incidents of non-compliance with protozoa compliance criteria (6/6) Compliant (2/6) DWSNZ (2018) Jul-Dec 2022 Non-compliant (4/6) DWQAR Jan-Jun 2023 Non-compliant (2/6) Hunterville: non-compliant for cartridge filtration.
+Councils intended level of ser vice is to: Pro vide reliable and eff ficient urban water supplies Maintenance of the reticulation network The percentage of real water loss from Council's networked urban reticulation system Less than 40% 56% 42% There was a leakage issue at Mangaweka.
 This has been repaired at the time of reporting and Mangaweka network is back to normal consumption.
-Demand Ma The average o of drinking w per resident v District consumption rater per day 600 litres per resident per day 543 448
+Demand Management The average consumption of drinking water per day per resident within the District 600 litres per resident per day 543 448